 Canadians are prudent borrowers

 Historically, Canadians have been very prudent borrowers, and the best evidence of this is the mortgage-in-arrears statistics in Canada, which track the number of households that have not made mortgage payments in three or more months.

 Less than half of one per cent of all mortgage holders with the country's largest banks are ninety days in arrears.
 This number has been stable for more than two decades, in times of high and low unemployment, high and low interest rates, and a strong or weak Canadian dollar.

 Canada’s banks adhere to prudent lending standards and ensure that consumers take on debt loads that are manageable.
-Because of this, Canada avoided the problems seen in the US housing market in recent years.
+Because of this, Canada avoided the problems seen in the US housing market during the global financial crisis.